NITCbase/nitcbase.github.io/docs/Roadmap/Stage01.md

 XFS Interface is a tool that will allow you to interface with the NITCbase filesystem (on `disk.xfs`) from the host system.
 We can use it to initialize the disk, transfer relations between the host system and the XFS disk, and a variety of other operations.
 It will be immensely useful for debugging purposes throughout our implementation of NITCbase.

 This tool is provided to you and is available in the `XFS_Interface` directory.
-We will look into the commands provided by the XFS Interface in the next stage.
+We will look into the commands provided by the XFS Interface as we go along.
 Note that all the filesystem operations that you will be implementing in the course of this project are already made available to you in the XFS Interface.
 This will aid you in verifying your own implementation.

 ## The Disk Class